-- Complementarity, when IROP and OP PGP will support investment in the social area under TO 9 (PA 2 of IROP and PA 4 of OP PGP) in different categories of regions and under TO 13 (PA 6 of IROP) in all categories of regions. - Complementarity in TO 9 (PA 2 of OP Emp and PA 2 in IROP) and TO 13 (PA 6 of IROP), where IROP will finance infrastructure and OP Emp will finance the follow-up activities utilising the built capacities. - Complementarity in TO 10 (PA 3 of OP RDE) related to inclusive education, where IROP will finance infrastructure and OP RDE will finance the follow-up activities utilising the built capacities. - Complementary link in TO 9 (PA 6 RDP and PA 4 IROP), where IROP (under CLLD) finances complementary activities to LEADER from the RDP and a complementary link in TO 10 (PA 1 RDP and PA 2 IROP), where IROP will finance infrastructure and the RDP will finance follow-up education activities.
+- Complementarity, when IROP and OP PGP will support investment in the social area under TO 9 (PA 2 of IROP and PA 4 of OP PGP) in different categories of regions. - Complementarity in TO 9 (PA 2 of OP Emp and PA 2 in IROP), where IROP will finance infrastructure and OP Emp will finance the follow-up activities utilising the built capacities. - Complementarity in TO 10 (PA 3 of OP RDE) related to inclusive education, where IROP will finance infrastructure and OP RDE will finance the follow-up activities utilising the built capacities. - Complementary link in TO 9 (PA 6 RDP and PA 4 IROP), where IROP (under CLLD) finances complementary activities to LEADER from the RDP and a complementary link in TO 10 (PA 1 RDP and PA 2 IROP), where IROP will finance infrastructure and the RDP will finance follow-up education activities.
 The Memorandum between the MoRD and Ministry of Agriculture is the coordinating mechanism.